 What may I eat and drink before the procedure?

-Should I take my routine medication on the day of the procedure?
+Should I take my routine medications on the day of the procedure?

-What can I do to help ensure that I have the proper procedure?
+What can I do to help ensure that I have the correct procedure?

 Your safety is our primary concern.
-Your entire health care team will follow rigorous guidelines regarding procedure confirmation.
-National Patient Safety Goals have been developed which require your involvement too.
-You will be asked numerous times to confirm both the procedure you are having and your identifying information.
-You should take a very active role in all discussions with your physician and our staff regarding the identification of your procedure.
+Your entire health care team will follow guidelines regarding the procedure confirmation.
+You will be asked numerous times to confirm both the procedure you are having and your identity (name and date of birth).
+We ask that you take an active role in all discussions with your physician and staff regarding the identification process.

-Please be sure to notify your physician and nurse prior to the date of your procedure if you think you may be pregnant.
+Notify your physician and nurse prior to prepping for your procedure if you may be pregnant.
 The procedure and sedation medications may be harmful to a developing baby.